biserkacvetkovska/personal-website/lessons/second-lesson-css.md

     }
     ```

-    Or, to set all headings to black, you can do this:
+    Or, to set all headings from `h1` to `h6` to black, you can do this:

     ```CSS
     h1, h2, h3, h4, h5, h6 {